thaum-xyz/ankhmorpork/docs/runbooks/RebootRequired.md

 ## Meaning

 Node is expressing a need to be rebooted.
-Usually this is shown because of an unattended upgrade which included new kernel version.
+Usually this is shown because of an unattended upgrade which included a new kernel version.

 ## Impact